pac48/Unity-OMPL/README.md

 cd build
 make install
 ```
-Then open the project with the Unity editor.
+Then open the project (Unity-OMPL) with the Unity editor.
 Note: you need to have ros sourced before opening.
 This is becuase the `LD_LIBRARY_PATH` is modified by ROS and needed for Unity to find the packages.

-Once the project is opened,  pressthe play button to see path planning in realtime!
+Then, open the Scenes folder and double click the SampleScene.unity file.
+Once the scene is opened,  pressthe play button to see path planning in realtime!

+Note: I am using Unity version 2021.3.17f1 on Ubuntu 22.04 with ROS Humble.